Manishearth/manishearth.github.io/source/drafts/polls.md

 Election season is starting up again, and as with many other topics I'm seeing a lot of overconfident takes from people in tech wanting to "solve" how voting works with naïve techy solutions.
 Hell, [even a presidential candidate seems to have proposed an extremely uninformed plan for "fixing" voting using blockchain technology][yang-blonkchonk].

-Last year I wrote [a thread on Twitter][twitter-thread] covering some of the essential properties good voting systems uphold as well as how they prevent fraud, through the lens of Alameda County's voting system, where I've volunteered as a poll worker in the past (and intend to do again).
+Last year I wrote [a thread on Twitter][twitter-thread] covering some of the essential properties good voting systems uphold as well as how they prevent fraud.
+It was through the lens of Alameda County's voting system, where I've volunteered as a poll worker in the past (and intend to do again).
 I've been meaning to write down the contents of that thread in blog form for a while, and now seemed like a good opportunity to do it.

+I'll be explaining more about most of these properties later, but ideally, a good voting system should uphold:

+ - Secret ballot: Nobody, not even you, can verify who you voted for after you're out of the polling place, to prevent vote-buying and coercion.
+ - Auditable paper trail: We should be able to audit the election.
+Paper trails are usually the most robust way to enable effective audits.
+ - Obviousness: It should be relatively obvious what individuals should be doing when they need to mark their ballots.
+A system that you can easily "mess up" with is a bad system.
+ - Accessibility: It should not exclude individuals with disabilities from being able to vote.

  [yang-blonkchonk]: https://cointelegraph.com/news/andrew-yang-wants-to-make-us-elections-fraud-proof-using-blockchain
  [twitter-thread]: https://twitter.com/ManishEarth/status/1056255900095340545